Do You Need Life Insurance for Teenagers?

 How Much Does Life Insurance for Teenagers Cost?

-The cost of a life insurance policy will depend on several factors, including the type of plan, amount of death benefit, and the insurance company you choose.
-For example:
+The cost of a life insurance policy will depend on several factors, including the:

 - A 20-year term policy can cost $12 each month for $250,000 in death benefits.